kyma-incubator/compass/docs/architecture/auto-app-management.md

 # Automatic Application Management

+> **NOTE**: This document currently contains changes in API that are not yet implemented:
+>- Label input in ApplicationRegisterInput
+>- Updated mutation names, such as `register` and `unregisterApplication`

 Managing Applications can be passed on some external system, to remove from Applications the burden of integration with Compass.
 Because of that [Integration System](./components.md#Integration-System) was introduced.